🍇

 • Established 1868 by Johann Christian Henschke, a Silesian immigrant who arrived in South Australia in 1841 and planted his first vineyard at Keyneton around 1862

-• Mount Edelstone: 16 hectares planted in 1912 by Ronald Angas on pre-phylloxera material; first bottled as a single-vineyard wine with the 1952 vintage, making it arguably Australia's longest consecutively produced single-vineyard Shiraz
+• Mount Edelstone: 16-hectare vineyard planted in 1912 by Ronald Angas on pre-phylloxera material, first bottled from the 1952 vintage, arguably Australia's longest consecutively produced single-vineyard wine

 📜History and Origins